DurgeshRathod/easy-eda/README.md

-# Easy EDA
+# Easy Insight (One click - Easy Exploratory Data Analysis)

-**Easy EDA** is a simple library designed for exploratory data analysis (EDA).
+**Easy Insight** is a simple library designed for exploratory data analysis (EDA).
 It provides an easy way to inspect and analyze datasets, helping you to quickly understand the structure and contents of your data.

 ## Features